Design and Make: Design Challenge (FE)

 *Please note that these events are free to attend, but booking is essential as we have a limited number of spaces.
 Please complete the registration form to reserve your space.

-The Director’s Visions will be available to download from June 2018.
+The Director’s Visions are available to download here.
 Each student will choose one of the four Director’s Visions to focus their design ideas.

 The close collaboration and full understanding between a director and a designer is an essential part of every production and crucially important to the successful execution of the conceptual vision of the director.

 In your final design you will need to show concrete knowledge of the production and of opera or ballet as an art form, with a clear demonstration of how this knowledge informs your design ideas.